TBA Law Blog

 News Type: BPR Actions

-The Tennessee Supreme Court has suspended 25 attorneys for failure to pay the annual registration fee; 14 of them also failed to file proof that client funds are held in an IOLTA-compliant account.
+The Tennessee Supreme Court on July 23 suspended 18 attorneys for failure to pay the annual registration fee; nine of whom also failed to file proof that client funds are held in an IOLTA-compliant account.
 View the fee suspension order and IOLTA suspension order.
-See the list of all lawyers suspended and reinstated for fee and IOLTA violations in 2023 or access all administrative suspensions dating back to 2005.
+Six lawyers have been reinstated since the list came out.
+One other lawyer suspended in 2023 also has been reinstated.
+See the list of all lawyers suspended and reinstated for fee and IOLTA violations in 2025 or access all administrative suspensions dating back to 2005.

 News Type: BPR Actions